Shashank-Vishwakarma/Express-Backend-Advanced/README.md

 ## Tech used:
 1. Express
-2. Kafka
-3. Prisma
+2. Prisma
-4. Redis
+3. Vinejs (for schema validation like zod, yup, joi)
-5. PostgreSQL
+4. PostgreSQL